Carreau/phd-dissertation/parts/part1.rst

 how they interact with their environment and other organism.
 One of the key component to most of organism is Actin, a protein which is highly conserved across the species and play a important role in cell mechanics, from cell migration to cell differentiation and division.
-It plays also a non negligible in most mechanical properties of the cell and how it interacts with its environment.
+It plays also a non negligible role in most mechanical properties of the cell and its interactions with the environment.
 In particular actin is the main component of the actin cortex : the part of the cell cytoskeleton responsible for cell mechanical properties.
 The properties of this actin cortex is drive by the mechanics of the properties